![]() |

 imperial Russia.
 In 1900, he was awarded with a gold medal at the World’s Fair

-him a Knight of the Legion of Honour.
+him a Knight of the Legion of Honor.
 The eggs were made each year, except in 1904 and 1905 when Russia was at war with Japan.
 Nicholas II resumed the tradition in 1906 and carried it on until 1917.

 The Tsarevich Egg |